 Merit scholarships are determined by the highest composite test score (we do not superscore) and the student’s unweighted high school GPA.
 The composite test score for the SAT is a combination of the Critical Reading and Math portions of the exam.

 Any new official test score or updated official GPA received before March 1 will be considered for merit scholarships.
 Test scores must be submitted electronically to Mines from the testing agency.
 Official high school transcripts must be submitted to the Admissions Office for an updated GPA.

 Merit scholarships are designated for specifically for tuition and fees for up to 4 years of undergraduate education.
 Scholarship awards are based on residency classification; a change to residency will result in an adjustment to the award.
 Scholarships require a student to pass a minimum of 24 credits each academic year (Fall plus Spring semesters) with a 2.500 or higher cumulative GPA.
-If a student fails to meet these requirements, scholarship eligibility will be lost.
-However, a one-time appeal based on mitigating circumstances may be submitted.

 2019-2020 Colorado Resident Merit Scholarship Eligibility Criteria

 |You must meet the minimum GPA and test score (either ACT or SAT) to qualify|

 ‡ Students who meet this merit level and are determined to be Pell Grant eligible through the FAFSA will be considered a Colorado Scholar and receive a Colorado Scholar Scholarship that will cover the remaining cost of tuition and fees. † Students who meet this merit level and are determined to be Pell Grant eligible through the FAFSA will be considered a Colorado Scholar and receive a Colorado Scholar Scholarship that will cover the remaining cost of tuition and fees.
 They will also receive an additional $5,000 for living expenses per year.